 “Other small Rank D Kreatures; three Jaljals and three Kastans.
 They’ll make good company for your Jagaldie, though it would be better if he could interact with his own kind.”

-“I would have gotten another,” Ben said, “but Slash was the only Kreature they had left.”
+“I’d have gotten another,” Ben said, “but Slash was the only Kreature they had left.”

 “Don’t sweat it,” Dennis said, reassuring Ben with a warm smile.
 “Jagaldies will view their Tamer as a member of their herd, but you can’t exactly keep him company 24/7.
 Gotta plan for his needs in the long term.
-You’ll want to get at least two or three more Jagaldies eventually, unless you want to sleep with him in his stall every night.
-We’d have to raise your lodging fee.”
+You’ll want to get at least two or three more Jagaldies eventually, unless you want to sleep with him in his pod every night.
+We’d have to raise your fee.”

 “Then it’s a good thing you got your Kreature out of there when you did.
 There are some pretty sketchy Kreature Lodging services out there with phony accreditation.
 They’re money laundering schemes that prey on Tamers who are down on their luck.
 Some are even front operations for Kreature trafficking.”